 Prior to taking the bench, he worked in Ashland as an associate in the law firm of McKenzie, Woolery & Eurick PSC and then as a corporate attorney with Addington Mining/Addington Environmental Inc.

 He earned a bachelor’s degree in economics and business from the University of Kentucky in 1981 and a juris doctor from Salmon P. Chase College of Law at Northern Kentucky University in 1984.
 He worked his way through UK and his first year of law school as a steelworker for ARMCO Steel Inc.

-Justice Conley was married to the late Melanie Stephens Conley for 28 years and they had two children, Katlyn Ann Conley and Robert B. Conley II.
+Justice Conley is married to Melanie Simpson.
+He was married to the late Melanie Stephens Conley for 28 years and they had two children, Katlyn Ann Conley and Robert B. Conley II.
 He has been active in his community as a coach for youth baseball, football, softball and soccer teams.
 He has also been involved in Bridges Christian Church in Russell as a Sunday school teacher, adult Bible study leader, deacon and elder.
-He is engaged to Melanie Simpson of Lexington.